Questions about Child Custody or Conservatorship in Texas?

 What is Standard Possession for the Non-Primary Conservator?

 The Texas Family Code explains child visitation rights by providing us with a Standard Possession Order or (“SPO”).
 The SPO provides for periods of possession with the child(ren) during weekends, holidays, spring breaks and summer vacations.
-The SPO is split with regard to whether the parents reside within 100 miles of each other or the parents reside more than 100 miles apart.
+The SPO splits with regard to whether the parents reside within 100 miles of each other or the parents reside more than 100 miles apart.

 Does the Court Consider Where the Child Wants to Live When Deciding Primary Custody?